If your question is not listed here, please send us an email via firstname.lastname@example.org.

-TimeTurtle allows you to track your time, to maintain an overview of the tasks that you spend your time on, either because you need to declare these hours (e.g. because you bill by the hour as a freelancer), or simply because you want more insight in what you spend your time on.
+TimeTurtle allows you to track your time, to maintain an overview of the tasks that you spend your time on, either because you need to declare these hours (e.g. to bill hours as a freelancer), or simply because you want more insight in what you spend your time on.

 Supported browsers include Firefox, Chrome, Safari, Edge, and their mobile counterparts.

-Yes, you can use the TimeTurtle app in your mobile webbrowser.
-If it does not work with your standard browser, we recommend installing Firefox.
-We have plans for a mobile app.
+Yes, the TimeTurtle app is designed to work well on small screens.
+Simply open it in your mobile webbrowser.
+If it does not work with your standard browser, we recommend installing Firefox or Chrome.

-Yes, new records (and changes to existsing records) are stored in browser cache.
+New records (and changes to existing records) are stored in the browser/application cache.
 Therefore, when you don't have an internet connection (e.g. while traveling), you can safely use TimeTurtle and let it sync later.
-You can even close the browser.
-Note that this local data is cleared when you log out.
+You can safely close the browser, but note that the local data is cleared when you log out.

 We keep a public issue board, where you can see the things that are on the roadmap.
 You can also let us know your interests by voting on the issues corresponding to certain features.

 First check our issue list whether the issue has been requested already.
 If so, hit the thumbs-up sign to let us know your interest (you need to be logged in with Gitlab for this).
 Otherwise, create a new issue (if you have an account with Gitlab) or contact us.

 In TimeTurtle, each project can be seen as a label.
 Projects are grouped